Dr. Shailendra Singh

 Bhasker has been involved with Turtle Project as a coordinator of education and outreach programs since 2012 at several field stations of the project and he likes to spend most of his time with kids playing games and imparting conservation knowledge.

 Pawan Pareek works on critically endangered turtle Batagur kachuga in National Chambal Sanctuary under Turtle Project.
 He is involved in the activities like nest protection, head-starting, radio telemetry, and community outreach activity via the school education program and he routinely rescues snakes.

 As an accounts officer, he is responsible for the financial record-keeping, and managing fund disbursement and expenditures.
 Apart from this, he is also interested in making detective stories.

 Rashmi works with administration and account team, as an Office Manager, she is responsible for providing daily logistical support to the field personals.
 Besides very busy administrative routine, she manages to carve some time for the education programs.

 Sreeparna Dutta works on the Terai arc landscape understanding the freshwater turtle population in Sarju River.
 She also provides tech support and helps in mapping and GIS work.
 Outside the office, she likes to show her cutlery passion.

 Dr. Saurabh DewanSaurabh is a Development Coordinator with the Turtle Project.
 He has explored different aquatic ecosystem set- ups across Uttarakhand, for more than 10 years through projects funded under the Conservation Leadership Program and DST-SERB.
 The majority of his work was on understanding the population dynamics of golden mahseer, habitat analysis, threat assessment, and developing community-based conservation models, effective public education and outreach programs.
-At the Turtle Project, he will be working with Shai and Rishika, assisting with the organizational development activities like proposal and grant writing, social media, blogs, and appeals pertaining to various projects.
+At the Turtle Project his work is assisting with the organizational development activities like proposal and grant writing, social media, blogs, and appeals pertaining to various projects.